lbrihoum/Irma_Moves/README.md

 # Irma Moves
-Implement an interpreter foralgebraic notation for recording and describing the hurricane Irma moves.
+Implementing an interpreter foralgebraic notation for recording and describing the hurricane Irma moves.
+This program was written in C and contains a .c and .h file with multiple test cases to see the movement throughout the 2D array, or in this case, the table.

+## IrmaMoves.c
+This file is the main file that contains all the logic for the movement of Irma.
+Below is a breakdown of all the functions and how they work.

 ## IrmaMoves.h
 Included with this project is a customer header file that includes the struct definitions and functional prototypes for the functions that are implemented.
 This file was intended to be a bridge for the main source files.
 There are three structs in this file.

+## Testcases
+There is a folder labeled "testcases" that can be used to see how the program executes with different cases.

 ## Each function implemented
 ### createMapBoard(void);